Sometimes…bad stuff happens.

 “Maybe…” The woodcutter smiled over his shoulder.
 “Time will tell.”

-Months passed.
 They trained the new mares to be ridden.
-But one day one of them reared up.
-The woodcutter’s son was thrown to the ground and broke his leg.
+But one of them reared up.
+The woodcutter’s son was thrown to the ground and broke his leg!

 “See!”
 The people shook their heads in disgust.
 “If you’d sold the stallion when you had the chance, your boy would still be walking.
 Now, who’ll help you cut wood?”

 “Perhaps.”
-The old man wiped a tear from his eye.
+The old man said walking away.
 “Time will tell.”

 Later, an army came to the village demanding recruits for battle.
 The townspeople begged and tried to reason with the intruders.
 They needed their sons or their farms would fail!